VinitraMk/getcomic-cli/README.md

 ### Installation

 1. **Install a headless browser**
 A headless browser is required for this tool to automate web page interaction.
 The browser used here is PhantomJS.
 Install it using npm.
     `sudo npm install phantomjs-prebuilt`
 **Note: Do not install phantomjs-prebuilt globally.
-Install it in a local folder**
+Install it locally i.e don't use -g in the npm command**

 2. **Install the package**
     * **Using pip**
     `sudo pip3 install getcomic`

     * **From source**
-        1. Clone this repo to your local machine and navigate to this folder in your machine.
+        1. Clone this repo and navigate to this folder in your machine.
-            `sudo npm install phantomjs-prebuilt`
         2. Install the requirements for the command tool using the command
             `sudo pip3 install -r requirements.txt`
         3. Install using the following commands now.